A reflection for the 6th Sunday, Ordinary Time, Year C. The readings are Jeremiah 17:5-8; Psalm 1; 1 Corinthians 15:16-20 and Luke 6:17, 20-26.

 I don’t think so.

 Three hundred years before Christ, a Greek philosopher named Aristotle wrote about happiness.
 For Aristotle and the Greeks of his time, happiness was the ultimate end and purpose of human existence – so it wasn’t exactly the same as we define happiness today.
 It was a bit more.
-And Aristotle described that there are four levels of happiness.
+And Aristotle argued that there are four levels of happiness.
 Have you heard of them?

 Read more…